 At present writing isn’t my full-time job.
 I hope it soon will be though.
 Writing is my release.
-It is where I allow my mind to wonder and create the strangest of ideas and thoughts which I hope to bring to my stories and books.
+It is where I allow my mind to wander and create the strangest of ideas and thoughts which I hope will bring my stories and books alive.

-Sadly in this day and age, acts of pure evil and barbarity are a common if not daily occurrences.
+Sadly in this day and age, acts of pure evil and barbarity are a common if not a daily occurrence.
 We are now not shocked at some of the things that happen and get reported.
 As a writer, this is great for me.
 It opens up a whole new world of possibilities for me.
-I’m fascinated by the new and darker sides of evil and the challenges they bring with reference to crime solving and the effect these have on the everyday person.
+I’m fascinated by the new and darker sides of evil and the challenges they bring with reference to crime-solving and the effect these have on the everyday person.
 I have plans for many future books and stories that I hope to develop.

 As a child, I was an avid book reader.
 Which boy did not enjoy the likes of the Hardy Boys?
-In my teens, my reading preferences changed to follow stories of world war 2 (A passion shared with my late father).
-Sven Hassel’s gritty accounts of life in a German Penal regiment enthralled me with his tales from the Russian Front.
-For a few years after that, I did not read….ashamedly I was preoccupied with girls, parties and pubs.
-When I was twenty for some reason I was drawn into WH Smith where after an hours browsing I left with two Jack Higgins’s Novels purchased.
-Once I read The Eagle has Landed (What an amazing and exciting story – even now I think about the possible truths to the tale), that was it, I was hooked again and I’ve never looked back since.
+In my teens, my reading preferences changed to follow stories of WWII (a passion shared with my late father).
+Sven Hassel’s gritty accounts of life in a German penal regiment enthralled me with his tales from the Russian Front.
+For a few years after that I did not read….ashamedly I was preoccupied with girls, parties and pubs.
+When I was twenty, for some reason I was drawn into WH Smith where after an hours browsing I left with two Jack Higgins Novels purchased.
+Once I read The Eagle has Landed (what an amazing and exciting story – even now I think about the possible truths to the tale), that was it, I was hooked again and I’ve never looked back since.

 I mainly read British Crime and Thriller authors but there are a small number of US authors that I have begun to admire and follow also.

 Sport – I have always loved sport.
 In the UK my favourite sports activities were football, running, swimming and climbing.
-Running I did not get into properly until later in my life (Late 30’s) and is something Id recommended to everyone…After all it is free.
+Running I did not get into properly until later in my life (late 30’s) and is something Id recommend to everyone…After all, it is free.
 It is great for weight loss and helping with stress.
 I will never for the euphoria I experienced when I completed my first half marathon.
-Climbing I miss a lot out here in Azerbaijan.
-I love battling against the elements of the Lake District in the winter however my favourite climb ever was over 20 years ago when my Cousin and I climbed Table Mountain in SA in the roasting heat.
+Climbing, I miss a lot out here in Azerbaijan.
+I love battling against the elements of the Lake District in the winter however my favourite climb ever was over 20 years ago when my cousin and I climbed Table Mountain in SA in the roasting heat.
 Due to my ageing body telling me to slow down my exercise is now restricted to squash, swimming and walking.

 Cooking – Now I don’t mind admitting I’m pretty good in the kitchen.
 I am often told I’m very messy in the kitchen.. but you can’t have it all.
 I have loved cooking since I was very young and especially enjoy trying out new dishes.
 After a hard week, there is nothing more relaxing than cooking away in the kitchen, a glass of white wine in hand listening to some good music.
 I prefer to cook Indian, Asian, Italian and Mexican food (I love Spice) and have recently discovered the easiest tastiest recipe for Nan Breads ever which I may share on a blog one day.